Accelerated Learning Opportunities

 Requirements

-UAB undergraduate, degree-seeking students may start the ABM program once they have earned 60 or more undergraduate hours, at least 36 of which must be earned at UAB.
+UAB undergraduate degree-seeking students may start the ABM program once they have earned 60 or more undergraduate hours, at least 36 of which must be earned at UAB.
 Students admitted to UAB as transfer students are eligible to apply to an ABM program after earning 60 or more undergraduate hours, at least 24 of which must be earned at UAB.* ABM differs from traditional Fast-Track programs in that, at the time of application and enrollment, eligible students must have a UAB undergraduate grade point average of at least 3.5 (or higher if required by their program).
 Programs may require a higher GPA for admission and/or not permit the full 12 hours to be shared between programs.
 Post-baccalaureate students are not eligible to apply to an ABM or Fast-Track program.

-Permission to take graduate courses will be granted by the Graduate School if the student has met the criteria above as well as other minimum requirements for graduate admission.
+Permission to take graduate courses will be granted by the Graduate School if the student has met the criteria above, as well as other minimum requirements for graduate admission.
 Upon admission to the Graduate School, an ABM student will begin a program of study leading to the master’s degree, as approved by his or her department and by the Graduate School.
 Students must maintain a cumulative GPA of 3.0 or higher in all graduate and undergraduate coursework.
 Programs may set higher requirements or require specific grades in individual courses.

-In addition to any graduate-level coursework taken in a given term, undergraduate students enrolled in an Accelerated Bachelor’s/Master’s program must enroll in a minimum of 6 undergraduate hours.
+In addition to any graduate-level coursework taken in a given term, undergraduate students enrolled in an ABM program must enroll in a minimum of 6 undergraduate hours.
 ABM hours approved as shared credit count toward this minimum.
-Students enrolled in a summer term OR in the final semester of their undergraduate program who have less than 6 hours remaining are exempted from this requirement.
+Students enrolled in a summer term OR in the final semester of their undergraduate program who have less than 6 hours remaining are exempt from this requirement.
 ABM students must submit an application for degree and graduate in the term in which undergraduate degree requirements are met, at which point they will transition to graduate student status.
 Other exceptions to this policy must be approved by the Graduate School.

-*All UAB undergraduate students must adhere to the residency requirement outlined in the undergraduate catalog.
+* All UAB undergraduate students must adhere to the residency requirement outlined in the undergraduate catalog.

 How to Apply